 Offer a regular cadence of education and well-being initiatives.

 Use a variety of methods, including well-being seminars and workshops, short videos, written materials, onsite presentations, and opportunities to talk with professionals in the physical well-being dimension.
-MMA offers a variety of resources to support employers, consult with your dedicated MMA team for more information.
+Marsh McLennan Agency offers a variety of resources to support employers, consult with your dedicated team for more information.

 You can incorporate aspects of physical well-being in a variety of arenas in the workplace to have a positive impact on employees’ health.
 Lead by example with positive physical well-being practices, and support employees’ own pursuit of physical well-being in meaningful ways.
 When opportunities exist as part of the company culture, rather than as a program in a silo, they become part of a whole-person approach to well-being.